 We also provide advice and counsel on adoptions and guardianships, both for minors and incapacitated adults and counsel families on their right to an appropriate education for their disabled child.

-Among our many accomplishments in this arena, a team from our Washington, DC office recently achieved an excellent result in a complex custody case.
+Among our many accomplishments in this arena, a team from our Washington, DC, office achieved an excellent result in a complex custody case.
 We represented the mother of a 13-year-old boy in a bifurcated child support proceeding and child custody trial.
 Our client raised her child essentially on her own, but after she pressed for back child support, the child’s father sued for joint custody in D.C.
 Superior Court, where a presumption of joint physical and legal custody applies.
 After a two-day trial, the judge entered a 41-page opinion awarding our client primary physical custody and final decision-making authority on legal custody issues.
 The court found our client to be an intelligent, competent, and loving mother who had provided a stable and secure home to which the “bright and articulate” and “insight[ful]” child was “particularly well adjusted,” and found the father’s custody requests to be insincere and “partially motivated by financial reasons.”
 Through two child support hearings, we also obtained an accounting of amounts in arrears and an increase in payments.

 Our global work on behalf of not-for-profit and other nongovernmental organizations (NGOs) draws upon the firm’s broad strengths.
 We counsel tax-exempt organizations doing critical work such as providing direct services to the poor and disabled, fostering scientific research and innovation, and promoting the arts and education.